 13.1.2 Coriolis Effect

 In a non-rotating Earth, air would rise at the equator, sink at the poles, creating one circulation cell.
 However, as noted above, Earth has three cells.
 Why?
 As objects move on a rotating sphere, an effect called the Coriolis Effect occurs which causes a deflection in the motion.
 In the northern hemisphere, this deflection is to the right; in the southern hemisphere it is to the left.
 This has two consequences on masses of air (and water) moving on the earth.
-The Hadley Cells move air toward the equator over the earth’s surface.
+The lower air in the Hadley Cells moves toward the equator over the earth’s surface.
 This air is deflected to the right in the northern hemisphere and to the left in the southern hemisphere creating the trade winds that carried European explorers to South America and the Caribbean.
 The midlatitude cells move surface air north toward the pole in the northern hemisphere (and south in the southern hemisphere) from the horse latitudes which is deflected again to the right (or left in the southern) producing the zone of westerlies.
-High above the Earth, the rising air from the equator tries to attach to the sinking air at the poles, but again, is deflected, causing instead sinking air at 30° and rising at 60°.
+High above the Earth, the rising air from the equator would attach to the sinking air at the poles, but again, is deflected, causing instead sinking air at 30° and rising at 60°.
 This splits the circulation into three cells instead of one.

 The Coriolis effect creates large sub-circular rotating currents called gyres in the oceans, turning clockwise in the northern hemisphere and counterclockwise in the southern under the Coriolis Effect.
 These currents bring cold water along the west coasts of both North and South America contributing to the drier climates of the Atacama and Central and Southern California.
 The Coriolis Effect acting on both the atmosphere and ocean is a major contributor to climate and weather on the earth.

 An application of the Coriolis Effect can be seen on the TV weather report.
-High pressure systems are shown by a large “H” and indicate dry conditions, and low pressure systems by a large “L” indicating clouds or precipitation.
+High pressure systems are typically shown by a large “H” and indicate dry conditions, and low pressure systems by a large “L” indicating clouds or precipitation.
 Air flows outward from a high and because of the Coriolis Effect, it rotates clockwise (to the right).
 It flows inward to a low and again turns to the right, rotating counter clockwise.
 Of course weather reports in the Southern Hemisphere show the opposite.
-Another interesting realization from the Coriolis Effect and the Zone of Westerlies is that weather systems tend to move from west to east across North America and the southern part of South America.
+Another interesting realization from the Coriolis Effect and the Zone of Westerlies is that weather systems tend to move from west to east across both North America and the southern part of South America.
 The high pressures and low pressures that exist due to uneven heating of the atmosphere and the Coriolis Effect create the high and low pressures on the weather map.
 The chaotic nature of the atmosphere (and fast moving flows like the Jet Stream) make these high and low pressures constantly and consistently move.
 This is important, because at 30 degrees, without this movement, low pressure would never exist!
 This means rain would never arrive.
 Even in the driest parts of this zone, like the Atacama, it rains on occasion.
-High pressure normally exists here, just not all the time.
+High pressure normally exists here, but just not all the time.
 These air movements, both prevailing and sporadic, are thus important in understanding climate and its geological implications.

 13.2 Desert weathering and erosion